huy/bash_vim_tmux_quickstart/reading_clojure.md

     (:desc obj)
     => "animal"

-`defprotocol` and `defrecord` : define an interface and an implementation
+`defprotocol` : define an interface

     (defprotocol Fly
       "A simple protocol for flying"